 |chemical reaction||control group|

-If you happen to have older kids, they could also do this experiment along with researching the complex vocab terms.
+If you happen to have older kids, they could also do this experiment along with researching the advanced vocab terms.

 More Apple Activities and Project Ideas

 The best thing about practicing science with kids is tapping into their natural gift of curiosity.
 Kids come up with the best ideas as they question how the world works.

 Use one or all of these lesson extensions to explore more about apples with your kids.

 Always make sure to have a control group so that you are conducting a true science experiment.
 Plan out the experiment using the scientific method before beginning.

 Comparing Different Varieties of Apples